AFLplusplus/AFLplusplus/docs/ideas.md

 In the following, we describe a variety of ideas that could be implemented for future AFL++ versions.

-# GSoC 2021

-All GSoC 2021 projects will be in the Rust development language!

-## UI for libaflrs

-Write a user interface to libaflrs, the upcoming backend of afl++.
-This might look like the afl-fuzz UI, but you can improve on it - and should!

-## Schedulers for libaflrs

-Schedulers is a mechanism that selects items from the fuzzing corpus based on strategy and randomness.
-One scheduler might focus on long paths, another on rarity of edges disocvered, still another on a combination on things.
-Some of the schedulers in afl++ have to be ported, but you are free to come up with your own if you want to - and see how it performs.

-## Forkserver support for libaflrs

-The current libaflrs implementation fuzzes in-memory, however obviously we want to support afl instrumented binaries as well.
-Hence a forkserver support needs to be implemented - forking off the target and talking to the target via a socketpair and the communication protocol within.

-## More Observers for libaflrs

-An observer is measuring functionality that looks at the target being fuzzed and documents something about it.
-In traditional fuzzing this is the coverage in the target, however we want to add various more observers, e.g. stack depth, heap usage, etc. - this is a topic for an experienced Rust developer.

-# Generic ideas and wishlist - NOT PART OF GSoC 2021 !

-The below list is not part of GSoC 2021.

 ## Analysis software

 Currently analysis is done by using afl-plot, which is rather outdated.